...

 Maristela Ferreira

-Faculty member in Art Therapy in the Postgraduate Course in Foundations of Integrative Health and Well-being at the Albert Einstein Israeli Institute of Education and Research, she is the creator of Saúde Criativa, a Therapeutic Atelier located at the Gertel Clinic in São Paulo.
+Art Therapy instructor for the postgraduate programs in Foundations of Integrative Health and Well-being and in Pediatric Pain and Palliative Care at the Albert Einstein Institute for Education and Research.
+Founder of Saúde Criativa, a therapeutic studio operating at the Gertel Clinic in São Paulo.

-Art Therapy in Health is a Mind-Body practice that uses the Creative Process in the materiality of Art as a natural resource for emotional management.
+Art therapy in healthcare is a mind-body practice that utilizes the creative process—through the materiality of art—as a natural resource for emotional management.

 • Site